mozilla-services/iprepd/README.md

 If an unknown violation penalty is submitted, this endpoint will still return 200, but the error will be logged.

+If desired, `suppress_recovery` can be included in the request body and set to an integer which indicates the number of seconds that must elapse before the reputation for this entry will begin to decay back to 100.
+If this setting is not included, the reputation will begin to decay immediately.
+If the violation is being applied to an existing entry, the `suppress_recovery` field will only be applied if the existing entry has no current recovery suppression, or the specified recovery suppression time frame would result in a time in the future beyond which the entry currently has.
+If `suppress_recovery` is included it must be less than `259200` (72 hours).

 ##### Request body